FACTBOX-UK in COVID-19 lockdown: What are the restrictions?

-LONDON, Oct 19 (Reuters) - The entire 67 million population of the United Kingdom is living under some sort of COVID-19 restrictions, though the severity of the rules varies across different countries and provinces.
+LONDON, Oct 21 (Reuters) - The entire 67 million population of the United Kingdom is living under some sort of COVID-19 restrictions, though the severity of the rules varies.

-ENGLAND - Entire population of 56 million under varying degree of restrictions.
+ENGLAND - Entire population of 56 million under varying degree of restrictions in a three-tier system.

 Household mixing banned.
 Pubs and bars close.
 Wedding receptions not permitted.
 Travel to or from the area should be avoided.